The Call-To-Action, Explained: Everything You Need To Know About CTAs

 For this reason, effective call-to-actions should be persuasive, direct, obvious, and engaging.

-What makes a strong call-to-action?
+What makes an effective call-to-action?

 Your CTA serves two purposes – it should tell someone what you want them to do, and it should also give them the motivation to do it.